-Listed below are results of an audit of the Alaska Seafood Cooperative's groundfish retention for 2018.
+This letter details the methods and results for an audit of the Alaska Seafood Cooperative's groundfish retention for 2021.

-Materials and Methods:
+Methods:

-Observer data were supplied to Sea State, Inc via the Northwest Groundfish Observer Program's password-protected web site.
-Logon credentials were supplied by all members of the Alaska Sefood Cooperative.
-Production data were obtained via the NMFS Alaska Region e-Landings system, again using credentials supplied by member companies.
+Observer data for cooperative vessels were supplied to Sea State Inc. via the North Pacific Observer Program's password-protected web site.
+Logon credentials were supplied by all members of the Alaska Seafood Cooperative.
+Production data were obtained from the NMFS Alaska Region e-Landings system using login credentials supplied by member companies.

 Unsampled hauls in the observer data were extrapolated using standard methods documented by NMFS Alaska Region to produce total groundfish catch estimates in accord with those in the Alaska Region Catch Accounting System.
-Retained product data were expanded to round weight equivalents using published Product Recovery Rates (PRRs).
-Groundfish retention was then calculated according to the formula:
+Retained product data were expanded to round weight equivalents (RWE) using published Product Recovery Rates.